Legal PBA Philippine Cup Betting Guide

 Unlike US sports teams, Philippine sports teams are typically tied to corporate entities at the sponsorship and ownership levels.
 These sponsorships and ownerships can change year to year, though ownership groups typically hold onto their teams for long periods of time, only changing their team names occasionally to reflect a new product or service that they wish to promote.

 Bettors need to pay special attention to this arrangement when gauging PBA Philippine Cup records from one year to the next, because teams with different names may in fact be the same entities with the same players.
-A few of the following 2020 Philippine Cup team names have undergone slight changes, and the current roster of clubs is as follows:
+The current PBA clubs are as follows:

 How To Bet On The Philippine Cup